ToolVS

 Who Should Choose What?

-Choose Brave if:
+→ Choose Brave if:

 You want Chrome's extension ecosystem and compatibility but don't want Google tracking you.
-Brave gives you the best of both worlds: Chromium speed and compatibility with built-in ad blocking, fingerprint protection, and optional Tor routing.
+Brave gives you the best of both worlds: Chromium speed with built-in ad blocking, fingerprint protection, and optional Tor routing.
 Switching is seamless — all Chrome extensions work.

-Choose Chrome if:
+→ Choose Chrome if:

-You are deeply embedded in the Google ecosystem with Gmail, Drive, Meet, and Workspace.
+You're deeply embedded in the Google ecosystem with Gmail, Drive, Meet, and Workspace.
 Chrome's native integration with Google services is unmatched, and you don't mind Google's data collection in exchange for the convenience.

 Frequently Asked Questions